Internal Linking Strategy for SEO (2026 Guide)

 What Actually Works for Internal Linking

-I’ve tested a lot of approaches over the years.
+I’ve tested a lot of approaches over 16 years.
 Some of the advice you’ll find in other guides sounds good but doesn’t hold up in practice.
 Here’s what I’ve found actually moves rankings.

 Use Descriptive Anchor Text